Xenophilicy/Decorations/README.md

 ***

-In the end your JSON entry will look something like this:
+In the end, your JSON entry will look something like this:
 ```json
 {
   "dishes": {